arif-wright/havenos/README.md

 4. Allow magic-link redirects to `${APP_BASE_URL}/admin/callback` in Supabase Auth settings
 5. Verify your Resend sending domain/domain warmup
 6. Run `npm run build` and deploy the generated adapter output
+7. After adjusting environment variables, trigger a fresh Vercel deploy so the new secrets and code paths are picked up by the serverless runtime.

 ## Assumptions
 - Rescue owners are onboarded through the `/onboarding` flow after logging in